GeneChalfant/NFTmarket/README.md

 - yarn package manager
 - Pinned IPFS hosted by Web3.Storage

-Based on a tutorial by Nader Dabit
+Inspired by a tutorial by Nader Dabit

 Changelog: